srebalaji/python-crash-course/README.md

 a = 5
 b = 10

 # See for the indentation.
 Indentations are very important in Python.
-Python will throw error if indentations are proper.
+Python will throw error if indentations are not proper.
 if a == 5:
   print('Awesome')